mousey/fifa-soccer-12-ultimate-team-data/README.md

 FIFA Ultimate Team exposes all player data via publicly accessible web services.
 This repository is here to help you build *your* ultimate team and will show you who the tallest player is, the fastest, the best overall, etc.

 99.9% of those reading will be interested in this and nothing else: [player-database.csv](https://raw.github.com/leereilly/fifa-soccer-12-ultimate-team-data/master/player-database.csv).
+It's a database of a the UT players and their stats.
 If you have no idea what a CSV file, you can open it in Excel, Numbers or in Google Docs / [Zoho Sheet](https://sheet.zoho.com).

 # FIFA Ultimate Team 2012 Data - Neckbeard Edition